 Loading the five magazines is a pretty smooth affair.
 Simply pull the black magazine door forward, which then gives you access to the five tubes.
-Then all you need to do is load 3 rounds in each tube and you’re good to go.
+Then all you need to do is load three rounds in each tube, and you’re good to go.

 This unique magazine system alone (which looks a bit like a carousel) makes the Roundhouse a pretty cool blaster, in how it functions as well as in how it looks.

-It’s interesting to point out though that you don’t actually need to used this massive magazine.
-You can use the Roundhouse as a single shot pistol by simply loading one round into the chamber at the top.
+It’s worth pointing out though that you don’t actually need to use this massive magazine.
+You can use the Roundhouse as a single-shot pistol by simply loading one round into the chamber at the top.

 2. Excellent Performance

 As expected, the Roundhouse performs amazingly well.
-That’s no surprise, because that’s why the Rival series exists, to provide blasters that shoot farther and harder than other types of blasters.
+That’s no surprise because that’s why the Rival series exists, to provide blasters that shoot farther and harder than other blasters.

 The Rival Roundhouse is a spring-powered pistol with a very smooth priming mechanism.
-That said, a true pistol type blaster like the Kronos (I’m loving that one) is actually slightly easier to prime and fire, because it has a much more basic magazine.
+That said, a true pistol-type blaster like the Kronos (I love that one) is actually slightly easier to prime and fire because it has a much more basic magazine.

-That’s the drawback of having that complicated, but otherwise super awesome, high capacity magazine with 5 tubes.
+That’s the drawback of having that complicated high-capacity magazine with five tubes.
 Something’s gotta give, right?
-But don’t let that put you off though, because the Roundhouse is still a very smooth blaster.
+But don’t let that put you off because the Roundhouse is still a very smooth blaster that performs well.

 3. Compact Design

-Okay, as a pistol, the Roundhouse looks insanely big.
+Okay, as a pistol, the Roundhouse looks exceptionally big.
 But forget about that for a moment, and look at what this blaster can do.

-It can literally hold 15 high-impact rounds, and fires them with excellent performance.
-There aren’t many Nerf blasters out there that are as compact as the Roundhouse and also offer the same level of performance.
+It can literally hold 15 high-impact rounds and fires them with excellent performance.
+There aren’t many Nerf blasters out there that are as compact as the Roundhouse and offer the same performance level.